 Peter Abramowitz, vice president for equity research at Jefferies LLC, says office REITs that invest in the right assets, position them well, and have the confidence of tenants that they are well-capitalized, will be winners in the current cycle.

-Nareit’s Schnure, senior vice president of research and economic analysis, was interviewed about the Federal Open Market Committee meeting on the program last week.
+Nareit’s Schnure, senior vice president of research and economic analysis, was interviewed on the television program last week.